 Currently, the Board is comprised of five directors elected in three classes (the "Classes").
-During Fiscal 2013, the Board of Directors decreased the number of directors of the Board from six to five following the resignation of Joseph P. Klock, Jr. on October 5, 2012.
 Directors in each class hold office for three-year terms and the terms of the Classes are staggered so that the term of one Class terminates each year.
-The terms of the current Class II directors expire at the 2013 Meeting.
+The term of the current Class III director expires at the 2014 Meeting.

-The Board of Directors has nominated Cecil D. Conlee and Stanley M. Sheridan for election as directors in Class II, with a term of office of three years expiring at the Annual Meeting of Shareholders to be held in 2016 and when their respective successors have been duly elected and qualified.
+The Board of Directors has nominated Nick A. Caporella for election as director in Class III, with a term of office of three years expiring at the Annual Meeting of Shareholders to be held in 2017 and when his respective successor has been duly elected and qualified.
 In order to be elected as a director, a nominee must receive a plurality of affirmative votes cast by the shares present or represented at a duly convened meeting.
 Shareholders have no right to vote cumulatively.

-THE BOARD OF DIRECTORS RECOMMENDS THAT SHAREHOLDERS VOTE FOR THE NOMINEES FOR THE CLASS II DIRECTORS.
+THE BOARD OF DIRECTORS RECOMMENDS THAT SHAREHOLDERS VOTE FOR THE NOMINEE FOR THE CLASS III DIRECTOR.

-INFORMATION AS TO NOMINEES AND OTHER DIRECTORS
+INFORMATION AS TO NOMINEE AND OTHER DIRECTORS

-The following information concerning principal occupation or employment, including any directorships with public companies or registered investment companies during the past five years, and age has been furnished to the Company by the nominees for Class II director and by the directors in Classes III and I whose terms expire at the Company's Annual Meeting of Shareholders in 2014 and 2015, respectively, and when their respective successors have been duly elected and qualified.
+The following information concerning principal occupation or employment, including any directorships with public companies or registered investment companies during the past five years, and age has been furnished to the Company by the nominee for Class III director and by the directors in Classes I and II whose terms expire at the Company's Annual Meeting of Shareholders in 2015 and 2016, respectively, and when their respective successors have been duly elected and qualified.

-Nominees for Director
+Nominee for Director